 You've probably heard of magazines Shonen Jump, Shōnen Sunday and many others.
-They publish several series of manga weekly or monthly in their magazines.
-These magazines usually have between 300 to 800 pages, and usually bring a chapter of each story, with 10 to 40 pages.
-You probably know this already, but do you know all the manga magazines and publishers out there?
-In this article we will talk about them and their main works.
-(If you are not aware of the weekly magazines and manga we leave a video at the end.)
+They publish several manga series weekly or monthly in their magazines.
+These magazines usually have between 300 and 800 pages, and usually have a chapter of each story, with 10 to 40 pages.
+You probably already know this, but do you know all the manga magazines and publishers out there?
+In this article, we will talk about them and their main works.
+(In case you don't know about the weekly magazines and the manga, we leave a video at the end.)

-It is worth remembering that these magazines and publishers do not only publish stories and continuous series, there are thousands of one-shot (1 chapter), yonkoma (comic strip), not to mention the thousands of dōjinshis that are not published officially.
+It is worth remembering that these magazines and publishers do not just publish stories and continuous series, there are thousands of one-shot (1 chapter), yonkoma (strip), not to mention the thousands of dōjinshi that are not published officially.
 The manga industry in Japan is really huge.
 We will cite only 2 to 3 works from each magazine.

-In some magazines I will put the drawing of the volumes of the magazines in parentheses to give you an idea of the magazines reach.
-Unfortunately it is difficult to know the exact print run, it always changes, and I am putting the print run a little old.
+In some magazines I will put the drawing of the volumes of the magazines in parentheses to give you an idea of the reach of the magazines.
+Unfortunately it's hard to know the exact print run, it changes all the time, and I'm putting the print run a little old.

-集英社, Shūeisha is Japan's largest publisher, responsible for creating several manga magazines, including the famous Jump Comics.
+集英社, Shūeisha is the largest publisher in Japan, responsible for creating several manga magazines, including the famous Jump Comics.

-I think everyone knows the Shonen Jump, one of the most famous manga magazines in all of Japan, a weekly magazine launched in 1968 with a circulation of 2,800,000 copies per week, responsible for great works like One piece, Hunter X Hunter, Naruto, bleach, nisekoi…
+I think everyone knows Shonen Jump, one of the most famous manga magazines in all of Japan, a weekly magazine launched in 1968 with a circulation of 2,800,000 copies per week, responsible for great works such as One piece, Hunter x Hunter, Naruto, Bleach, Nisekoi...

-Akamaru Jump/Jump Next! – Seasonal edition of Weekly Shonen Jump, which is published on Japanese holidays.
+Akamaru Jump/Jump Next! – Seasonal issue of Weekly Shonen Jump, which is published on Japanese holidays.

 Monthly Shonen Jump – Monthly magazine of the shonen genre, some of the works published in the magazine are Rosario + Vampire, Claymore...

-Ultra Jump – Monthly magazine launched in 1999 full of fan service, fantasy and fiction with works like Selector Infected WIXOSS and Gingitsune.
+Ultra Jump – Monthly magazine launched in 1999 full of fan-service, fantasy and fiction with works such as Selector Infected WIXOSS and Gingitsune.

-V Jump - Monthly magazine focused on video games, acardes and card games, but had works like Digimon World Re: Digitize Encode, Yu-Gi-Oh! and Shin Megami Tensei IV.
+V Jump - Monthly magazine focused on video games, acards and card games, but had works such as Digimon World Re: Digitize Encode, Yu-Gi-Oh! and Shin Megami Tensei IV.
 (391,667)

-Besides the Jump Comics The Shūeisha publishes other manga magazines such as Bessatsu Margaret (known as Betsuma) a monthly shōjo manga magazine some of his famous works are Ore Monogatari, Kimi ni todoke and Ookami Shoujo.
+beyond Jump Comics a Shueisha publishes other manga magazines such as Bessatsu Margaret (known as Betsuma) a monthly shōjo manga magazine some of his famous works are My Love Story and From Me to You and Ookami Shoujo.
 (225.000)

 We also have the Margaret which is a biweekly shoujo magazine created in 1963.
 Works: Hana Yori Dango and Hikari no Densetsu.
 (100.000)